Eye For Film >> Movies >> Castles In The Sky (2014) Film Review

 Radio detection and ranging, one of the first acronyms to enter popular consciousness, credited to one of one of the hundreds of men whose inventions incrementally ratcheted us towards the headlong futurity of the modern age; Sir Robert Watson Watt.
-The meteorologist turned electronic pioneer is played by Eddie Izzard, fresh from his recent stage tour and a turn as one of NBC's Hannibal's menagarie of menace.
+The meteorologist turned electronic pioneer is played by Eddie Izzard, fresh from her recent stage tour and a turn as one of NBC's Hannibal's menagarie of menace.
 All wee gestures and cocked head, a soft Scots that recalls Robin Williams' Mrs Doubtfire, it's a solid performance that serves a film that doesn't quite work.

 Castles... is worthy, entertaining, but suffers in places from a heavy-handedness that includes Julian Rhind-Tutt and David Hayman's performances as gate-keeping ministerial apparatchiks, Tim McInnerny's jowly Churchill, and a bit where the name of the film is said in serious tones as the music swells.